 Nowadays many applications are a replacement for the “old” way of buying things.
 If you want to order food, you don’t have to call a restaurant but you are using e.g. Uber Eats.
 Or if you are a bookworm and you are not able to take all books with you, you have a phone with the app where you can buy a new one and read it on the go!

 Considering the ways, you can make money through mobile apps - there are plenty of them.
 You can run ads, set up a subscription model, or just make your app paid from the very beginning.
-There is no one option that will be best in all cases, it’s all about and testing which monetization strategy will they agree for most eagerly!
+There is no one option that will be best in all cases, it’s all about adjusting it to your target audience and testing which monetization strategy will they agree to most eagerly!
 One of the most mysterious ways of making money on apps is in-app purchases.